Cotehele Health & Safety

 Hazard Who is at risk?
 Duration Inherent risk Residual risk Control measures Further action required Notes

-Boat and Manual Handling Paddlers, Crew Briefly Possible chance of a Lost Time incident Remote chance of a Lost Time incident If carrying a boat alone, paddlers are to ensure it is within the limits of their limitations and experience.
+Boat and Manual Handling Paddlers, Spectators, Crew Briefly Possible chance of a Lost Time incident Remote chance of a Lost Time incident If carrying a boat alone, paddlers are to ensure it is within the limits of their limitations and experience.
+Anyone carrying a boat or boars should be aware of other pedestrians and moving vehicles in the car park and on the road.
 All paddlers are advised that two people should lift boats at least.
 Failure to do so could lead to injury.

-Car Park Paddlers, Spectators, Crew Minority Remote chance of a Serious incident Remote chance of a Minor incident People are to be made aware of traffic within parking areas.
+Car Park Paddlers, Spectators, Crew Minority Remote chance of a Serious incident Improbable chance of a Serious incident People are to be made aware of traffic within parking areas.
 Vehicles are to park safely so as not to obstruct access routes.
-Club officials are to control cars in the venue at the start and the end of the event when the traffic flow requires it.
 Cars are to adhere to the speed limit of 5mph during the event.
 The car park is also accessed by other users.
 AquaPaddle Crew are to wear high-visibility clothing to ensure the cars can see the marshals.

 On Water hazards